-This is probably a no brainer, but one of the apps growing in popularity by the day is Instagram.
+This is probably a no-brainer, but one of the apps growing in popularity by the day is Instagram.
 The application is a visual-based app with users having the chance to type a brief description below the photo.
-This is a great tool to use to showcase the curb appeal, or great room in that new listing.
+This is a great tool to use to showcase the curb appeal or great room in that new listing.
 Don’t forget to use hashtags to boost your views!
-Common hashtags include: #realtor, #realtorlife, #florida (or state you live) and #homeforsale.
-While Instagram does have optional filters built into the app, I wouldn’t recommend using them as they are quite obvious and may give potential clients a false perception that the photo has been over edited even if you only intention was to brighten up the room.
+Common hashtags include #realtor, #realtorlife, #florida (or state you live), and #homeforsale.
+While Instagram does have optional filters built into the app, I wouldn’t recommend using them as they are quite obvious and may give potential clients a false perception that the photo has been over-edited even if your only intention was to brighten up the room.

 One of the most widely-used applications both on mobile devices and desktops is Facebook.
-A topic of much discussion is wether having both a business page for your listings and a personal page are both necessary.
-During conversation at convention, many speakers voiced the opinion that it is a personal decision to have one or two pages on Facebook.
-My suggestion, however, is to keep it simple and stick to one page for both personal and business related items.
+A topic of much discussion is whether having both a business page for your listings and a personal page is necessary.
+During conversations at the convention, many speakers voiced the opinion that it is a personal decision to have one or two pages on Facebook.
+My suggestion, however, is to keep it simple and stick to one page for personal and business-related items.
 I suggest this because pages that constantly bombard one topic onto the newsfeeds of people they are trying to target often get blocked and erased from memory.
-Also, in a business that operates largely on referrals, being able to mix a personal touch with business could heavily work in an agent’s advantage.
+Also, in a business that operates largely on referrals, being able to mix a personal touch with business could heavily work to an agent’s advantage.
 Find a medium and a way to put your personal spin on posts that are related to real estate, and you will be surprised to see how many potential clients will reach out to you after feeling like they know you from your profile.

 Last but not least, do not forget about the power of Twitter.
 Agents can utilize Twitter to quickly send out updates on their local area or on new properties for sale and closings.
-The small blurbs are a great tool to generate buzz and start up a conversation with an interested consumer.
-I recommend the same strategy on Twitter as with Facebook, keep both profiles together to showcase personality and to generate more leads.
-Twitter is primarily accessed through mobile phones so it is a great way to reach on the go consumers.
+The small blurbs are a great tool to generate buzz and start conversations with interested consumers.
+I recommend the same strategy on Twitter as with Facebook, keep both profiles together to showcase personality and generate more leads.
+Twitter is primarily accessed through mobile phones so it is a great way to reach on-the-go consumers.

 Keeping up with technology and ways of reaching target consumers is a key tool to being successful in the real estate business.
-But the payoff of utilizing these new applications is tremendous when compared to those that do not stay up to date.
+But the payoff of utilizing these new applications is tremendous compared to those that do not stay current.
 Although it may be challenging, being savvy in new technology also does not go unnoticed and if often appreciated by potential buyers, especially as the Millennial generation steps into the buying market.